fak1337/pentia_reactnative_learning_tasks/React-Native/Task3/README.md

 Implement the "Done" button for each task to remove the task from the list.

 - Modify the TaskItem component to accept a function that removes a task when the "Done" button is pressed.
-- Pass a function to TaskItem from the App component that removes the corresponding task from the state.
+- Pass a function as prop to TaskItem from the App component that removes the corresponding task from the state.

 Hint: Use filter to remove the task:
 ```js